Hindu College, Colombo: Recent years

 In the late 20th and early 21st centuries, Colombo Hindu College continued to evolve, introducing computer classes, establishing a Botanical Garden, and celebrating its Golden Jubilee in 2001.
 Various infrastructural enhancements, such as new buildings, computer labs, and a dental clinic, were added.

 On 19 September 2016, the school's first practice pitch was opened and renowned cricketers such as Lasith Malinga and Nuwan Kulasekara were invited as chief guests for this historical moment.

-School's quadrangle as of 2022, with the construction of the new sports complex visible in the background.

 In around 2018, the college underwent a significant infrastructure overhaul.
 Construction for a sports complex, including a swimming pool, commenced under the leadership of T.P.
 Parameswaran, who was the principal of the college at that time.
 Additionally, he successfully oversaw the enlargement and refurbishment of the college grounds.

 The sports complex construction was suspended amidst the economic crisis due to financial constraints.
 In July 2024, however, college principal K. Nagendra secured government funding, enabling the project to recommence and move toward its envisioned completion.
 The project is expected to be completed in 2026, coinciding with the 75th anniversary of the school.